Tourist Trophy (video game)

-is a 2006 motorcycle racing video game.
-It was designed by Polyphony Digital, the developers of the popular Gran Turismo auto racing series.
-Tourist Trophy is one of only four titles for the PlayStation 2 that is capable of 1080i output, another being Gran Turismo 4, the game engine of which is also used by Tourist Trophy.
+is a 2006 racing video game developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation 2.
+It is one of only three PS2 titles capable of 1080i output, another being Gran Turismo 4, the game engine of which is also used by Tourist Trophy.

-Tourist Trophy was first released in China on January 26, 2006, then in Japan on February 2, 2006.
-The North American version was officially released on April 4, 2006 with seven extra motorcycles, new riding gear, seven bonus background music tracks, enhanced visual effects, an exclusive "Semi-Pro Mode", and bike profiles.
-The game was launched in Australia on June 1, 2006, and in Europe the next day.
+Released in 2006, Tourist Trophy was first released in China on January 26, then in Japan on February 2.
+The North American version was released on April 4, with seven extra motorcycles, new riding gear, seven bonus background music tracks, enhanced visual effects, an exclusive "Semi-Pro Mode", and bike profiles.
+The game was launched in Australia on June 1, and in Europe the next day.
 The PAL version offered two additional motorcycles and five new BGM tracks from European artists Infadels, Vitalic and Hystereo.